ARTS-Laboratory/Paper-2026-PIML-Part-III-Hard-Constraint-ODE-Method-for-Structural-Dynamics/README.md

 1. PIML examples/model_predictions/pure_physics/k_pred.npy (May or may not be needed. )

 ## Version control
 Nile built the first code in Tensorflow 2.10.0.
-Austin made small organizational changes and re-trained it in 2.13.0.
+Austin made small organizational changes and retrained it in 2.13.0.

 ### Environment
 Use the Anaconda environment in the repo